 FinServ organizations work with highly-sensitive customer data.
 Even though effective collaboration includes unobstructed information sharing, FinServ sometimes needs to maintain the ethical walls between departments to stay within compliance range to data privacy regulations.

-Organizations need to introduce digital capabilities that allow them to collaborate yet maintain ethical walls.
-Yet again, interoperability functionality is important, since this involves setting up multiple workspaces that federate each other and allow only authorized personnel to participate in each workspace.
+Organizations must introduce digital capabilities that allow them to collaborate and maintain ethical walls.
+Yet again, interoperability functionality is important since this involves setting up multiple workspaces that federate each other and allow only authorized personnel to participate in each workspace.

 Enabling telehealth services and digital patient interactions